Smik022/EXPO_CHECKER/README.md

 ExpoCheck is a security tool intended for **defensive use only**.
 Scan your own repositories to protect yourself.
 The authors are not responsible for misuse.

 ---
-*Built with logic & vibe by ExpoCheck Team.*